WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step6-Mouse-control/README.md

 # Step 6 - Controlling the game using just the mouse

 Lots of games in Scratch involve clicking on one of the sprites.
-When you click on a sprite it creates what is called an *event* and this is used as a trigger to make something happen.
+When you click on a sprite it creates what is called an *event* and this is used as a message to make something happen.

 We can do the same with Python turtles.